dacbd/blog/content/posts/zero-to-prod-gke/index.md

 }
 ```

-I'm using cloudflare for dns but its not needed, you can do some copy pasteing of a few values for DNS.
+I'm using cloudflare for DNS but it's not needed.
+Instead you can do some copy-pasting of a few values to set your DNS records.

-If you have sensitive credentials, like `var.cloudflare_api_token` in the above you can use an envirourment variable to set the value so you aren't putting it in a file that might end up in git.
+If you have sensitive credentials, like `var.cloudflare_api_token` in the above you can use an environment variable to set the value so you aren't putting it in a file that might end up in git.

 terraform with look for enviroument variables with the prefix: `TF_VAR_` and set their value to your variables.
 Using our above example we can run `export TF_VAR_cloudflare_api_token=deadbeef`.

 ### Private Network

-Networking is often a source of pain, and its important to try and get right the first time.
+Networking is often a source of pain, and it's important to try and get it right the first time.
 If you get it wrong, in the wrong way, it might mean taking down all of your services to fix it.

 So we are going to try and keep simple.
-One thing we want to do to help with security, is to keep our network private.
+To help with security we will keep our network private.
-We will create a Cloud Nat so that servers on the network can call out to external services.
+For our app to call out to external services, we'll create a [Cloud Nat]().
-But we will keep it so the only way for traffic to get on the network is through the GCP load balancer.
+However, our setup is created so the only way traffic can get onto our network is through the GCP load balancer.
+SO...

 **NO Public IPs in our Network!**

-Note that you can still get a shell on a k8s pod through the control plane, the ultra paranoid will setup a VPN on the network and configure the controal plane to only be accesible through the private network.
+Note that you can still get a shell on a k8s pod through the control plane, the ultra paranoid will set up a VPN on the network and configure the controal plane to only be accesible through the private network.
 I plan to write about that at some point...

-On the Cloud Providers I use the most AWS/GCP setting up a network can be a bit tedius if you do it by hand, so I recommend using a premade terraform module to handle it.
+On the Cloud Providers I use the most AWS/GCP setting up a network can be a bit tedious if you do it by hand, so I recommend using a premade terraform module to handle it.
 [AWS](https://github.com/terraform-aws-modules/terraform-aws-vpc)/[GCP](https://github.com/terraform-google-modules/terraform-google-network)

 Without diving into networking, here is a quick note on cidr and subnets.
-1. Just use the typical private `10.0.0.0/8`/`10.x.x.x` address space. `192.168.0.0/16` is what most peoples home networks use, `172.16.0.0/12` is what docker's networking typically uses.
+1. Just use the typical private `10.0.0.0/8`/`10.x.x.x` address space. `192.168.0.0/16` is what most people's home networks use, `172.16.0.0/12` is what docker's networking typically uses.
 So this just avoids any confusion.
 2. Just because you are using `10.0.0.0/8` style private network doesnt mean you should use big subnets.
-3. Stick to `10.x.0.0/16` it should be more than enough and gives you plenty of space and you can still add a bunch of subnets.
+3. Stick to `10.x.0.0/16` it should be more than enough IPs and gives you plenty of space to add a bunch of subnets.
-4. If you need bigger subnets then you probably now what you are doing already...
+4. If you need bigger subnets then you probably know what you are doing already...

 Some other subnet chunks you can use:
 - `10.x.x.0/24`